nkechiokehi/employee-turnover-prediction/README.md

 ### Correlation Heatmap
 ![Correlation Heatmap](turnover_heatmap.png)

-The heatmap shows how different features relate to employee turnover.
+The heatmap shows that satisfaction level and workload related features have the strongest relationship with employee turnover, reinforcing their importance as key drivers of attrition.

 ---

 ### Project Count by Employee Turnover
 ![Project Count](turnover_project_count.png)

-Employees with very low or very high project counts show higher turnover patterns.
+Employees with very low or very high project counts exhibit higher turnover rates, suggesting that both underutilization and excessive workload contribute to attrition.

 ---

 ### ROC Curve Comparison
 ![ROC Curve](turnover_roc_curve.png)

-This compares model performance and shows how well each model predicts employee turnover.
-### Key EDA Insights

-* Employees working too few or too many projects had higher turnover
-* Lower satisfaction levels strongly correlated with attrition
-* Workload and performance metrics are interconnected drivers
+The ROC curve demonstrates that the Random Forest model provides the strongest predictive performance, capturing the highest proportion of at-risk employees.

+## Key Findings

+* **Satisfaction is the strongest predictor of turnover**: Employees with low satisfaction levels show a significantly higher likelihood of leaving, making it the most critical driver of attrition.

+* **Workload imbalance drives attrition risk**: Employees with either very low or very high project counts are more likely to leave, indicating both underutilization and burnout as key risk factors.

+* **Long working hours increase turnover probability**: Employees working excessive monthly hours are more likely to leave, suggesting workload intensity directly impacts retention.

+* **Mid-tenure employees show elevated risk**: Employees within a certain tenure range are more likely to leave compared to newer or long-tenured employees, indicating a critical retention window.

+* **Compensation is not the primary driver**: While salary has some impact, behavioral and workload-related factors are stronger predictors of turnover.

+Overall, the analysis shows that employee turnover is primarily driven by behavioral and workload factors rather than compensation alone, highlighting the importance of proactive workforce management strategies.
 ---

 ### Modeling